Consumer medicine information

 • ketoconazole (against fungal infections)

-• thyroxine (used for deficiency of thyroid hormone)
+• thyroxine (used for deficiency of thyroid hormone).

 How much to take

-Your doctor will tell you how many tablets you must take with each meal (your daily dose will be divided between three meals).
+• Your doctor will tell you how many tablets you must take with each meal (your daily dose will be divided between three meals).
 The number of tablets that you take will depend on:

-• Your diet (the amount of phosphate in the food you eat)
+- your diet (the amount of phosphate in the food you eat)

-• Your blood phosphate level.
+- your blood phosphate level.

-To start with, the daily dose of FOSRENOL will usually be 1 tablet with each meal (3 tablets per day).
+• To start with, the daily dose of FOSRENOL will usually be 1 tablet with each meal (3 tablets per day).
 Your doctor will then check the level of phosphate in your blood and may then increase this dose to a level that is correct for you.

-How to take it
+When to take FOSRENOL

-FOSRENOL tablets must be chewed completely and not swallowed whole.
+• FOSRENOL tablets must be chewed completely and not swallowed whole.

-For those patients who have dentures or those who have difficulty chewing you can crush the tablets.
+• For those patients who have dentures or those who have difficulty chewing you can crush the tablets.

-If you forget to take it
+If you forget to take FOSRENOL

 It is important to take FOSRENOL with every meal.

-If you take too much (Overdose)
+If you took too much FOSRENOL

 Symptoms of overdose may include nausea, vomiting and headaches.
+You should do this even if there are no signs of discomfort or poisoning.

-Things you must do
+Things you should do

-Tell all doctors, dentists and pharmacists who are treating you that you are having treatment with FOSRENOL.
 Remind them if any new medicines are about to be started, or if you are about to have a medical or dental procedure.

 If you need to have an x-ray of your stomach or abdomen, please tell your doctor that you are taking FOSRENOL as it may affect the results of the x-ray.

 Like most medicines FOSRENOL is not recommended during pregnancy or while breastfeeding.
-It is uncertain whether or not FOSRENOL can affect the unborn child.
+It is uncertain whether FOSRENOL can affect the unborn child.
 If it is necessary for you to receive this medicine, your doctor will discuss the risks and benefits of taking FOSRENOL.

 If pregnancy occurs during your treatment, you must immediately inform your doctor.

-Things you must not do
+Things you should not do

-Do not use any other medicines while taking FOSRENOL unless you have discussed this with your doctor or pharmacist.
-This includes medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.
+• Do not use any other medicines while taking FOSRENOL unless you have discussed this with your doctor or pharmacist.

-Do not use FOSRENOL to treat any complaint other than directed by your doctor.
+• Do not use FOSRENOL to treat any complaint other than directed by your doctor.
 It may not be safe to use FOSRENOL for another complaint.

-FOSRENOL should only be used by the person for whom it was prescribed.
-Do not administer FOSRENOL to someone else even if they have the same condition as you.
+• Do not administer FOSRENOL to someone else even if they have the same condition as you.
 It may not be safe for another person to use FOSRENOL.

 Dizziness and vertigo (a feeling of dizziness or "spinning") are uncommon side effects reported by some patients taking FOSRENOL.
 If you experience these side effects it may affect your ability to drive or operate machinery.